 At the end of the day, gaining a modest amount of weight during our time of the month is perfectly normal and temporary.
 Ultimately, our hormones are gonna do their thing and we have no choice but to let them.
 But even though we can’t really do anything to completely prevent the uncomfortable side-effects of our fluctuating hormones, through simple lifestyle changes we can help to relieve the discomfort that comes from temporary water retention and constipation.

-Contribution by Giselle Segovia RD MHSc
+Written by: Giselle Segovia RD MHSc

 More Blog Posts You Might Like